At a glance

-If you suspect your child has sensory processing issues, consider having him evaluated by an occupational therapist who specializes in sensory integration.
+If you suspect your child has sensory processing issues, consider having your child evaluated by an occupational therapist who specializes in sensory integration.
 One-on-one therapy can make a big difference.

 There are lots of ways to help at home, too.
-A therapist may suggest activities that give your child opportunities to use his arms and legs at the same time.
-These might include making a home obstacle course, showing him how to do a push-up or just having him help rake leaves and carry groceries.
+A therapist may suggest activities that give kids opportunities to use their arms and legs at the same time.
+These might include making a home obstacle course, showing your child how to do a push-up, or just having your child help rake leaves and carry groceries.

-The point is to give your child the sensory input that he needs to feel in control of his body.
-When he gets this information, it will help him feel more stable and focused.
+The point is to give kids the sensory input that they need to feel in control of their body.
+When your child gets this information, it will help your child feel more stable and focused.
 Over time, most kids will figure out their own strategies to work around their weaknesses and play to their strengths.

 Trouble with body awareness and balance can have a big impact on motor skills.

 Some kids with sensory processing issues avoid certain kinds of physical sensations while others seek them out.